bhavanahh/bhavanahh/README.md

 ### HEY, I'm Bhavana!

-🌱 2nd year Computer Science Engineering student under APJ Abdul Kalam Technological University
+🌱 Computer Science Engineering student

 ☕ Love chatting about anything from debugging to dreaming up new tech projects